 2. Missing and Damaged Shingles

-Missing, broken, or damaged shingles is also another common roofing problem that we as a roofing company have come across.
+Missing, broken, or damaged shingles is also another common thing that we as a roofing company have come across.
 Unlike roof leak, this problem is much easier to be spotted and fixed

 Due to external force, the sealant strip that binds the shingles get loosened, and over time, your shingles will start to peel off.

-The solution to this problem can be divided into 2 types, i.e. for missing and damaged shingles.
+The solution to this can be divided into 2 types, i.e. for missing and damaged shingles.

 Roof flashing is one of the most important components in your roofing system.
 Without it, your roofs will get damaged by runoff water that can have serious impacts on your roofs’ health.